MarioLisbona/CA-T1A3-terminal-app/README.md

 ## **R7 - Implementation Plan**

 ### **Create Classes**
 The classes will contain methods to facilitate a user entering the input for each contact.
-Inhertance will be used for the common input fields, firt name, last name and phone.
+Inhertance will be used for the common input fields, fisrt name, last name and phone.
 Once these are used I can move onto the skeleton match case for flow control and then adding contacts.

 View Trello card -  [Classes](https://trello.com/c/e7o1Y9Aj)